Yale–NUS College: Faculty

-As of April 2020, Yale–NUS lists over 140 faculty members from leading colleges and universities around the world.
+As of February 2024, Yale–NUS lists over 120 faculty members from leading colleges and universities around the world.

 Governing board

-The governing board is composed of trustees half-appointed by Yale, and half-appointed by NUS.
-The board is chaired by Mdm.
+The governing board was composed of trustees half-appointed by Yale, and half-appointed by NUS.
+The board was chaired by Mdm.
 Kay Kuok Oon Kwong.

 Admissions

-Admission to Yale-NUS was based on each student's prior achievement and promise for success at the college.
-Yale-NUS had a financial aid programme, which offers substantial support for students from a variety of backgrounds.
-Fees are cohort-based and individual circumstances will be considered in the financial aid application process.
-The admission timeline is similar to that of colleges and universities in the US.
-Yale-NUS targeted a class size of around 250 students; this threshold was met with the Class of 2022.
-Application deadlines are typically in January and March.
+Admission to Yale–NUS was based on each student's prior achievement and promise for success at the college.
+Yale–NUS had a need-blind financial aid programme for domestic students and, until 2020, for international students, which offered substantial support for students from a variety of backgrounds.
+Fees were cohort-based and individual circumstances will be considered in the financial aid application process.
+The admission timeline was similar to that of colleges and universities in the US.
+Yale–NUS targeted a class size of around 250 students; this threshold was met with the Class of 2022.
+Application deadlines were typically in January and March.
 At full capacity, the total expected student population will be 1,000 students.

-The college employs a holistic approach in evaluating applicants: while academic achievement as reflected in examinations grades is a primary consideration, interviews, recommendations, essays and extracurricular accomplishments are also given significant weight in the process.
+The college employed a holistic approach in evaluating applicants: while academic achievement as reflected in examinations grades was a primary consideration, interviews, recommendations, essays and extracurricular accomplishments were also given significant weight in the process.

-Yale’s Vice President for Global Strategy and Yale-NUS’ first president, Pericles Lewis, reported that the college “exceeded expectations” in terms of attracting talented students and faculty.
+Dean of Yale College and Yale–NUS' first president, Pericles Lewis, reported that the college “exceeded expectations” in terms of attracting talented students and faculty.

+The Yale–NUS class of 2025 was the final round of admissions offered by the institution.

 Academics

 The founding instruction committee decided to implement a common curriculum, a set of interlinked courses for all students.
 Similar to the core curricula at Columbia University and University of Chicago, students get to choose from a number of set courses in their first year of study.
-The common curriculum is reviewed every four years.
+The common curriculum was reviewed every four years.
 Following its inaugural review, the common curriculum was reduced to 10 courses, with the removal of a science course.

-The Yale-NUS common curriculum is a set of interconnected courses designed to provide all students with a shared, intensive exploration of themes and topics ranging across all the academic disciplines, from science to the humanities.
-In his book, titled "In Defense of a Liberal Education," Fareed Zakaria describes the Yale-NUS Curriculum Report as the 21st century version of the Yale Report of 1828, which set the agenda for the classical curriculum of the 19th century, and the Harvard Red Book of 1945, which set a similar agenda for the 20th.
+The Yale–NUS common curriculum was a set of interconnected courses designed to provide all students with a shared, intensive exploration of themes and topics ranging across all the academic disciplines, from science to the humanities.
+In his book, titled "In Defense of a Liberal Education," Fareed Zakaria describes the Yale–NUS Curriculum Report as the 21st century version of the Yale Report of 1828, which set the agenda for the classical curriculum of the 19th century, and the Harvard Red Book of 1945, which set a similar agenda for the 20th.